Apprentice-doa/File-Manipulation-for-Data-Analytics/README.md

 # File-Manipulation-for-Data-Analytics
-This repo consists of codes  that create, call, update, and manipulate csv, xlsx and text files like: doc, docx, txt, and pdf.
+This repo consists of codes  that create, call, update, and manipulate csv, xlsx, and text files like: doc, docx, txt, and pdf.